Responsible investments

 Energy generation from coal

-- Companies deriving 30% or more of their revenues from mining thermal coal, and/or planning more than 0.5 gigawatts (GW) of thermal coal capacity additions2 which are not in line with the 2°C threshold and/or
+• Companies deriving 30% or more of their revenues from mining thermal coal, and/or planning more than 0.5 gigawatts (GW) of thermal coal capacity additions which are not in line with the 2°C threshold and/or

-- having to retire3 more than 50% of their generation capacities in the next ten years to be in line with the 2°C ceiling.
+• Having to retire more than 50% of their generation capacities in the next ten years to be in line with the 2°C ceiling.

 Coal mining